 - planning our wedding.

-Each day I wake up and think: Today I’m going to work toward these three goals.
+Each day I wake up and think: Today I’m going to make progress on these three goals.
 Or at least two of them.
 Fine, I’ll settle for one, as long as it gets me closer to finally achieving it.
-Then I sit at my desk (never try to work toward your goals in bed, it won’t work!) with a cup of coffee (you know you need that coffee, stop fooling yourself) and decide which of the three tasks to tackle.
+Then I sit at my desk (never try to work toward your goals in bed, it won’t work!) with a cup of coffee (you know you need that coffee, stop fooling yourself) and decide which of the three goals I will work on.

-To my surprise, during the past month, I’ve picked the PhD thesis about 3 times out of 5.
-Although it’s not the most pressing task (the wedding is), nor the newest/most entertaining goal (the book is), I keep deciding to work on the hardest one, which is writing the thesis.
+To my utter surprise, during the past month I’ve chosen to work on my PhD thesis about 3 times out of 5.
+Although it’s not the most pressing task (the wedding is), nor the newest/most entertaining one (that would be the book), I keep deciding to work on the hardest task, which is writing the thesis.

-Here’s the trick: whenever I feel too tired or unmotivated to write for my thesis, I take a break and ponder.
+Here’s the trick: whenever I feel too tired or unmotivated to work on my thesis, I take a break and ponder.

 Do you want to work on the thesis or would you rather pick wedding invitations and call that girl with the cupcakes?
 Or maybe you want to finish the book chapter that froze your mind last time.